mayadata-io/culture/job-roles/test-engineer.md

 ## In the nutshell

 Testing is the first-class citizen in MayaData.
 Our customers and users relay on us to keep their data safe and accessible.
-On the other hands, we write software and software has a tendency to contain bugs.
+On the other hand, we write software and software has a tendency to contain bugs.
 Role of the test engineering is to help discovering them early in the process.

 ## Responsibilities